<style>[data-reveal]{opacity:1!important;transform:none!important;}</style>

 We're open before the sun is.

 The cases are stocked by 6 a.m. six days a week (closed Mondays — we rest).
-Walk in, or order ahead for pickup.
+Walk in, or call ahead and we'll set it aside.

 Hours